 LIPP Foundation Astronomy & Physics Academic Excellence Scholarship

-1. Must be currently enrolled in a minimum of 5 units and must have completed a minimum of 18 units at SWC.
+1. Must be majoring in either Astronomy or Physics and be currently enrolled in a minimum of 5 units and must have completed a minimum of 18 units at SWC.

 2. Upload unofficial college transcript(s) that demonstrate sufficient achievement toward an academic goal in the program for which this scholarship applies.

 – Must have successfully completed Math 252 and Physics 272.